arch-DJ/hackocracy-terminals/README.md

 #Instructions to Open Site

-1.We have hosted the site on the Internet.You can go there and have a look at item
-2. Site link is -: fierce-mountain-23963.herokuapp.com
+1.We have hosted the site on the Internet.You can go there and have a look at item 2.Site link is -: fierce-mountain-23963.herokuapp.com